 - Survey schemes

-- Direct sales, pyramid schemes or multilevel marketing (sources of supplemental income, some of the most popular of which include selling beauty and skincare products, weight loss products, herbal supplements, candles, cookware and cleaning supplies)
+- Direct sales, pyramid schemes or multilevel marketing (Some of these are the hardest to spot because there are many that are on-the-level, some of the most popular of which include selling beauty and skincare products, weight loss products, herbal supplements, candles, cookware and cleaning supplies.)

 - Out-of-the-blue emails and online ads.
 Jobs found in internet ads or sent via email are almost never true job opportunities.
 Companies hiring for real work-from-home jobs are looking for qualified, reliable candidates—a search that often requires a time-consuming screening process.
 Those casting a wide net by using Google, search engine ads or social media advertising aren’t investing the time because they don’t care to actually find a qualified candidate, they are just looking for your information!